 Contributed food inventory represents inventory items donated to the Food Bank for distribution.
 The Food Bank receives donations from various sources as previously described and has a policy of utilizing all donated food received.
 Contributed food was utilized for the Food Bank's various programs (see Note 1).
+For the year ended December 31, 2024, two donors accounted for 46% of contributed food and commodities.
 For the year ended December 31, 2023, two donors accounted for 42% of contributed food and commodities.
-For the year ended December 31, 2022, one donor accounted for 23% of contributed food and commodities.